mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 ![](images/featurebranches-defaultchannelrule.png)

-Now we have multiple channels to deploy to.
+Now we have multiple channels we can use for deployments.

 ![](images/featurebranches-multiplechannels.png)